-Whether commonly used or the subjects of the strictest etiquette, it is difficult to imagine life without these simple tools.
+Whether commonly used or the subjects of the strictest etiquette, it is difficult to imagine life without these simple eating utensil tools.
 Once sacrilegious and controversial, the knife, fork and spoon are among the most important inventions in the history of Western culture.
-Below we’ll be diving into the history of flatware and reviewing how this tableware evolved throughout the years.
+So, when were forks invented, what were these tools made out of, and who used them?
+This guide is here to answer all your questions about the oldest eating utensil tools and how they’ve evolved throughout history.
+Below we'll be diving into the history of flatware and reviewing how this tableware evolved throughout the years.

 The oldest eating utensil, after our fingers, is the modest spoon, but there is nothing modest about its role in human development.
 First formed of shells, which were later attached to sticks, the first spoons were used by our earliest ancestors and eventually evolved to become the flatware tool we use today.